Remi-Coulom/joedb/doc/source/intro.rst

 A journal is a simple representation of the data, but, for many typical operations, it is not a convenient representation.
 In practice, an application that uses joedb will build in-memory or on-disk tabular structures and indexes to manipulate the data conveniently.
 The joedb compiler can generate some ready-made data structures for the most usual situations.
 But the programmer is free to control the data-management code completely, and can implement any data structure or file format that fits a particular usage pattern.

-In short, joedb fixes the ugliness of having to call a very high-level dynamic query language from low-level native code.
+In short, joedb fixes the ugliness of having to call a high-level dynamic query language from a statically-typed programming language.
 This approach produces programs that are simpler, cleaner, and faster.

 Five-Minute Tutorial
 --------------------